google/inverting-proxy/README.md

 ## Limitations

-Currently, the inverting proxy only supports HTTP requests.
+Currently, the App Engine version of the inverting proxy only supports HTTP requests.
 In particular, websockets are not supported, so you have to use an adapter like socket.io if you want to use the inverting proxy with a service that requires websockets.